 Your first step is to complete the admissions process.
-However, before you begin that process you need to determine whether to apply as a freshman or transfer student.
+Before you begin that process, discuss your options with your Educational Services Officer or counselor within your branch of service before enrolling at Ole Miss.
+Next, you need to determine whether to apply as a freshman or transfer student.

 When applying for admission to the university, the two options available to most incoming student veterans are traditional Freshman admissions and Transfer admissions.
 To see which category best describes your situation, please see the information below.

 Freshman: Students who are high school graduates and have not enrolled in any college or online institution since high school.
 If you graduated high school, enlisted in the military and have not enrolled in a college, university, or online institution to complete courses, you are considered a Freshman.